PBS 69 of X — Bootstrap Navbars

 I’ve repeatedly referred to a Navbar as having elements within it, so what elements are available, and which, if any, are required?

 All Navbars will contain some or all the following:

-- A so-called hamburger button (or Navbar toggler in Bootstrap-jargon) to provide access to the Navbar’s content on screens small enough to collapse the bar.
-A Navbar should only have one toggler, and it must have the class
+- A so-called hamburger button (or Navbar toggler in Bootstrap jargon) to provide access to the Navbar’s content on screens small enough to collapse the bar.
+A Navbar should only have one toggler.
+It must have the class

 - A site title and/or logo (referred to as the brand in Bootstrap jargon).
-A Navbar should only have one brand, and it must have the class
+A Navbar should only have one brand.
+It must have the class

 - Text regions.
 Navbars can have as many or as few text regions as you like, but they must all have the class